 Autism Spectrum Disorder In Children: Types, Symptoms & Causes

 Autism spectrum disorder(ASD) in children is a collection of neurodevelopmental disorders or conditions in which a child cannot respond to certain social situations appropriately.
 As a result, it may be difficult for a child with ASD to learn skills required for everyday functioning that might eventually affect their behavior, communication, and the ability to understand social cues and social-emotional skills.
-ASD mainly affects children’s social skills and might impact their lives (1).
+Since ASD is a spectrum, each child may display a unique combination of strengths and challenges.
+It primarily affects children’s social skills and might impact their lives (1).

 Read on about the types, causes, risk factors, treatment, and management of autism spectrum disorder in children.